 9. Finding Carter Falls

-Now, Carter Falls is a highlight along Segment 6 of the Mountain-to-Sea Trail, stretching from Great Smoky Mountains National Park to North Carolina’s Outer Banks.
+Now, Carter Falls is a highlight along Segment 6 of the Mountain-to-Sea Trail in North Carolina.
+The trail stretches from Great Smoky Mountains National Park to North Carolina’s Outer Banks.
 And the route runs right through Elkin.

 To visit Carter Falls without hiking hundreds of miles, there’s an access point less than five miles from Elkin.
 The trail is short (about 3/4-mile roundtrip), but it’s well worth the effort.